nickfloop/floopcli/README.rst

 Installation
 ------------
-For testing purposes, you can download the latest official release as a pip3 package:
+For testing purposes, you can download the latest official release as a pip package:
 ::

-    pip3 install floopcli
+    pip install --upgrade floopcli

-For development purposes, you can pull this repository and install it locally with pip3:
+For development purposes, you can pull this repository and install it locally with pip:
 ::

-    git clone git@github.com:ForwardLoopLLC/floopcli.git && cd floopcli && pip3 install -e .
+    git clone git@github.com:ForwardLoopLLC/floopcli.git && cd floopcli && pip install -e .

 Testing
 -------